VainF/Torch-Pruning/README.md

 ### 0. How it works

 In complex network structures, dependencies can arise among groups of parameters, necessitating their simultaneous pruning.
-Our work addresses this challenge by providing an automated mechanism for grouping parameters to facilitate their efficient removal for acceleration.
+Our work addresses this challenge by providing an automated mechanism for grouping parameters to facilitate their removal for acceleration.
 Specifically, Torch-Pruning accomplishes this by forwarding your model with a fake input, tracing the network to establish a graph, and recording the dependencies between layers.
 When you prune a single layer, Torch-Pruning identifies and groups all coupled layers by returning a `tp.Group`.
 Moreover, all pruning indices will be automatically aligned if operations like torch.split or torch.cat are present.

 <div align="center">
 <img src="assets/dep.png" width="100%">